FRIDE: Activities

 FRIDE generally realized its activities through publications, research programs and events.
 The FRIDE publications were policy briefs, opinion articles in the newspapers and working papers developed by its research team and also, publishes books.
 In addition, FRIDE organized projects, studies and analyses.

 In 2010, the Club of Madrid and FRIDE functioned as the advisor bodies for the G20 summit held in Seoul.
 Its studies in the period of 2011-2012 were the 26th best policy report according to the global go to think tanks ranking.

 Funders

 FRIDE's major financial source was private donors and projects.
-In 2010, the EU funding was just 0.68% of its revenues which was € 2.47 million.
-The Madrid regional government was one of the contributors of the FRIDE since 2008.
+In 2010, EU funding was just 0.68% of its revenues of €2.47 million.
+The Madrid regional government contributed to FRIDE from 2008.